CPH-SEC/CPH-SEC.github.io/metasloit_scripting.md

 ### <a id="#Python"></a>Going Deeper by Using Python

-What if MSF could be combined with the hackers favorite programming language python?
+What if MSF could be combined with the hackers favorite programming language Python?
 Much could be achieved indeed.
-Luckily such a framework exists, namely PyMetasploit⁴ which is somewhat newer than Spiderlabs msfrpc⁵.
+Luckily such a framework exists, namely PyMetasploit⁴ which is somewhat newer than the Spiderlabs msfrpc⁵ equivalent.
 For installation of either refer to the respective Github repos⁴/⁵.
 PyMetasploit describes itself as:

 > _PyMetasploit is a full-fledged msfrpc library for Python.
 It is meant to interact with the msfrpcd daemon that comes with the latest versions of Metasploit.
 It does NOT interact with the console-based scripts that Metasploit provides such as msfconsole, msfvenom, etc. Therefore, before you can begin to use this library, you'll need to initialize msfrpcd and optionally (highly recommended) PostgreSQL._